gestixi/image-scale/README.md

 ## Demo ##

+See it in action on our [home page](https://www.gestixi.com).
+Our logo use it extensively.

-Check out the Sproutcore [Automatic Image Scaling demo](http://showcase.sproutcore.com/#demos/Automatic%20Image%20Scaling) to understand the difference between all the different options.
+You can also check out the Sproutcore [Automatic Image Scaling demo](http://showcase.sproutcore.com/#demos/Automatic%20Image%20Scaling) to understand the difference between all the different options.

+## Size ##

+Original Size:  2.45KB gzipped (7.5KB uncompressed)

+Compiled Size:  **1.33KB gzipped** (3.14KB uncompressed)